art-of-orange-pill/art-of-orange-pill.github.io/_posts/2023-09-24-art-of-orange-pilling.md

 bitcoin has enabled me to find my center and become a better person, just as I hope it does for you.

-Stay Healthy and Stack sats
+Stay Healthy and Stack Sats,

 Colin Gifford

-September 2023
+*September 2023*

 ## References